 Measuring employee turnover rates in your is important.
 However, it is just one part of the equation.
 By measuring turnover rates, you can take a deeper look at your ’s overall health.

 What can you do with the results of the calculation?

 1. Compare Your Turnover Rates With Healthy Rates in the Same Market

-Having turnover rates in your company is inevitable.
+Having turnover rates in your is inevitable.
 People quit their jobs for thousands of reasons.
 Nevertheless, having a high turnover rate is not normal and indicates something is not working correctly.